DSC-Mount-Kenya-University/Week-Two-App-Dev/readme.md

 Material Design is highly customizable and works on iOS devices too and it is built into Flutter but you can also find Apple-Styled (Cupertino) widgets

+    N/B: Before we start bulding our app, I would recommend you start with hello-world branch as it has the starting point, then move to adding-stateful branch then finally the main branch.

+    To switch between the branches, you need to use git checkout <branch name> or when in github there is a dropdown with the different branches.

 ## Building Our App (branch: hello-world)
 Stateless widgets are immutable, meaning that their properties can't change—all values are final.